csebooks/operating-systems/content.en/process-management/_index.md

 The first two parameters specify that the iteration space is from 0 to _n_−1 (which corresponds to the number of elements in the array v).
 The second parameter is a C++ lambda function that requires a bit of explanation.
 The expression \[=\](size t i) is the parameter i, which assumes each of the values over the iteration space (in this case from 0 to �� − 1).
 Each value of i is used to identify which array element in v is to be passed as a parameter to the apply(v\[i\]) function.

 The TBB library will divide the loop iterations into separate “chunks” and create a number of tasks that operate on those chunks.
 (The parallel for function allows developers to manually specify the size of the chunks if they wish to.)
 TBB will also create a number of threads and assign tasks to available threads.
 This is quite similar to the fork-join library in Java.
-The advantage of this approach is that it requires only that developers identify what operations can run in parallel (by specifying a parallel for loop), and the library man-
+The advantage of this approach is that it requires only that developers identify what operations can run in parallel (by specifying a parallel for loop), and the library manages the details involved in dividing the work into separate tasks that run in parallel.

-**188 Chapter 4 Threads & Concurrency**

-ages the details involved in dividing the work into separate tasks that run in parallel.
 Intel TBB has both commercial and open-source versions that run on Windows, Linux, and macOS.
 Refer to the bibliography for further details on how to develop parallel applications using TBB.

-**4.6 Threading Issues**
+## Threading Issues

 In this section, we discuss some of the issues to consider in designing multi- threaded programs.

-**4.6.1 The fork() and exec() System Calls**
+### The fork() and exec() System Calls

 In Chapter 3, we described how the fork() system call is used to create a separate, duplicate process.
 The semantics of the fork() and exec() system calls change in a multithreaded program.